Curious about how this NotSalmon site came to be? Wondering why it’s called NotSalmon?

 Karen Salmansohn's writing is bold, playful, insightful with powerful metaphors that provoke and inspire.
 In The Bounce Back Book, her kinetic images amplify her message and take the book to a new level of literary experience.

 This book is full of psychological research studies to help you not only recover from the tough times, but also bounce back to an even higher level than your previous bests.

 Just picking up this engaging book boosted my spirits.
 Not only does The Bounce Back Book pack a library's worth of proven insights into one slim volume, it presents that information in a hilarious way, with eye-catching graphics, to drive its wisdom home.
 For anyone mired in the dumps – or who just wants to live more joyfully! – this is essential reading.

 Karen Salmansohn is a creative force of nature.
 I love her insights and relentless commitment to helping people live happy and successful lives.
 Her smart sense of humor and unusual metaphors make changing your life not only do-able but, totally fun.
 I simply adore her!

 Salmansohn's got sass and shine!
 Her work sparks people to wake up, and at the same time, gives the comfort of perennial wisdom – such a divine combo.
 Sass and shine, in the best package!

-In 2007 to 2008 I hosted the famed SIRIUS radio show BE HAPPY DAMMIT (M – Fr., 8am -9am, EST) — which merged the best of Oprah with Jon Stewart with NPR.
+My radio show merged the best of Oprah with Jon Stewart with NPR.

-Since the launch of my first book in 1993, I’ve been giving hundreds of seminars nationally and internationally – and now have 32 books, 5 TV development deals, 2 film deals – and one perfume.
+Since the launch of my first book in 1993, I’ve been giving hundreds of seminars nationally and internationally – and now have over 35 books, 5 TV development deals, 2 film deals – and one perfume.

 Phew am I exhausted!